learn-co-curriculum/precollege-intro-software-engineering-track/day-04/lectures/loops/LECTURE.md

 ##Until Loops

 Just like a while loop, but a slightly different way to phrase it.
-Let's look at our M&M example, but substitute a in the until keyword.
+Let's look at our M&M example, but substitute in the `until` keyword.

 ```